Fourth Era of Northern Domination: Sinicization

 "I have repeatedly told you all to burnt all Annamese books, including folklore and children books and the local stelae should be destroyed immediately upon sight.
 Recently I heard our soldiers hesitated and read those books before burning them.
 Most soldiers do not know how to read, so it will be a waste of our time.
 Now you have to strictly obey my previous command, and burn all local books upon sight without hesitation.

-The Chinese colonists encouraging the Ming Confucian ideology, bureaucratic and Classical Chinese study to the local Vietnamese people, forced the Vietnamese to wear Chinese-style clothes.
-The Ming forbid the local customs such as tattooing, unmarried boys and girls to cut short hair, and banned women to wear short skirts, in "order to change customs in conformity with the north."
-Cultural incorporation was pursued with the new Jiaozhi administration advising to the Ming court:
+The Chinese colonists promoted Ming Confucian ideology, bureaucratic practices, and Classical Chinese study among the local Vietnamese people, forcing them to wear Chinese-style clothes.
+The Ming forbade local customs such as tattooing, unmarried boys and girls wearing short hair, and women wearing short skirts, in "order to change customs in conformity with the north."
+Cultural incorporation was pursued with the new Jiaozhi administration advising the Ming court:

 The yi people of Annam venerate the law of the Buddha, but do not know to worship or sacrifice the spirits.
 We should establish altars for sacrifice to the spirits of the wind, clouds, thunder and rain... so that the people become familiar with the way to express gratitude to the spirits through sacrifice.

 In 1416, a large number of Confucian school, Yin-yang schools and medical schools were established within the province.
 Examinations for local bureaucracy were formalised in 1411.
 Chinese mourning rites and mourning leave were instituted among the official of Jiaozhi in 1419.
 For the first time, Đại Việt experienced the sustained influence of Neo-Confucian ideology, which not only included the traditional doctrines of filial piety but also demanded an "activist, state-oriented service" based on officials' absolute loyalty to the dynasty and on the moral superiority of the "civilized" over the "barbarian" as the Ming viewed the Vietnamese as barbarians.
 Yongle brought Vietnamese students to the National Institution at the Ming capital and appointed more natives to the minor local offices in Jiaozhi.
 The Ming also destroyed or brought to the north many Vietnamese vernacular writing, historical and classic texts.

-After regained independence, Vietnamese monarch Lê Thánh Tông issued royal edict in 1474 to forbid Vietnamese from adopting foreign languages, hairstyles and clothes like the Laotians, Chams and the Ming Chinese, abolished the Ming forced customs.
+After regaining independence, Vietnamese monarch Lê Thánh Tông issued a royal edict in 1474 to forbid the Vietnamese from adopting foreign languages, hairstyles and clothes like the Laotians, Chams and abolished the Ming forced customs.
 The Mongol, Cham, and Ming invasions of 13th-15th centuries destroyed many Vietnamese important sites, buildings, artifacts, and archives of the Postclassical period.